Museum of the Shenandoah Valley

-The Museum of the Shenandoah Valley is located at 901 Amherst Street, Winchester, Virginia.
-The Museum endeavours to preserve and enrich the cultural life and heritage of the Valley.
-Located on the largest green space in the city of Winchester, the MSV is a regional cultural center including a museum designed by Driehaus Prize winner Michael Graves, seven acres of formal gardens, and the Glen Burnie House dating to the 18th century.
+The Museum of the Shenandoah Valley (MSV) is located at 901 Amherst Street, Winchester, Virginia.
+Built to preserve and enrich the cultural life and heritage of the Valley, it is located on the largest green-space in the city of Winchester.
+The MSV is a regional and cultural center that houses a museum designed by Driehaus Prize recipient Michael Graves, as well as seven acres of formal gardens, and the Glen Burnie House dating to the 18th century.
+In December 2024, Scott Stroh was named Executive Director and CEO of the museum.

-The MSV complex consists of three main components:

 House

-The Glen Burnie Historic House traces its history to surveyor James Wood (?-1759), who settled this land in the early 18th century and donated portions of his land to establish the city of Winchester, Virginia in 1744.
-His son Robert Wood constructed the central portion of the Glen Burnie Historic House in the 1790s.
-The house’s ownership passed through several generations of Wood and then Glass families until Julian Wood Glass Jr. (1910–1992), acquired it in 1955.
+The Glen Burnie Historic House traces its history to surveyor James Wood (?-1759), who settled the land in the early 18th century and donated portions of his land to establish the city of Winchester, Virginia, in 1744.
+His son, Robert Wood constructed the central portion of the Glen Burnie Historic House in the 1790s.
+The house’s ownership passed through several generations of the Wood family and Glass family, until Julian Wood Glass Jr. (1910–1992), acquired it in 1955.
 Julian Wood Glass Jr. was the last descendant of James Wood to own the Glen Burnie Historic House.

-Beginning in 1959, and aided by his partner R. Lee Taylor, Glass transformed the house into a country estate, and the couple designed the Glen Burnie Gardens.
+Beginning in 1959, and aided by his partner R. Lee Taylor, Glass transformed the house into a country estate and designed the Glen Burnie Gardens.
 Glass created the Glass-Glen Burnie Foundation prior to his death in 1992, and entrusted the Foundation to open the site to the public as a museum.
 The Glen Burnie Historic House & Gardens opened to the public in 1998.

-Today, interpretive panels tell the story of those who lived in the house from 1796 to 1992 and exhibitions are presented annually in the Drawing Room.
+Today, interpretive panels tell the story of those who lived in the house from 1796 to 1992 and exhibitions are presented annually in the drawing room.

 The house is listed on the National Register of Historic Places and the Virginia Landmarks Register.

 Gardens

-The gardens surrounding the Glen Burnie Historic House were created beginning in 1956 and evolved over the latter half of the 20th century.
-Built for formal entertaining, the gardens include sculpture, fountains, and folly buildings.
-Highlights include rose, statue, vegetable, Asian, and perennial gardens.
+The Gardens were created beginning in 1956 and evolved over the latter half of the 20th century.
+Built for formal entertaining, the gardens include sculptures, fountains, and folly buildings.
+Highlights include Rose, Statue, Vegetable, Asian, and Perennial Gardens.
 The pond in the Water Garden is stocked with golden trout.
+In the fall, the garden hosts an event called "Garden Lights"; a self-guided walking tour through seasonal light displays.

 Museum

 The Museum of the Shenandoah Valley was designed by architect Michael Graves and opened to the public in 2005.
-The Museum contains four main galleries:
+The museum contains four main galleries:

 Shenandoah Valley Gallery

 The broad sweep of Valley prehistory and history is explored in the museum's large Shenandoah Valley Gallery.
 A number of different exhibition techniques are used here, including multi-media presentations, interactive elements, images, maps, dioramas, and display of decorative arts.
 Objects on display include furniture, fraktur, silver and other metals, baskets, textiles, paintings, folk art, long rifles, and ceramics, for which the Valley is famous.
+In 2021, the museum opened its "Contributions: African Americans in the Shenandoah Valley" exhibition, highlighting the contributions of Black people in the region.